peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note21>(21)</sup> Using two or more PRNG designs can reduce correlation risks due to a particular PRNG's design.
 For further discussion and an example of a PRNG combining two different PRNG designs, see Agner Fog, "[**Pseudo-Random Number Generators for Vector Processors and Multicore Processors**](http://digitalcommons.wayne.edu/jmasm/vol14/iss1/23)", _Journal of Modern Applied Statistical Methods_ 14(1), article 23 (2015).</small>

-<small><sup id=Note22>(22)</sup> Here, the unique number and fixed identifier together serve as a _domain separation tag_ (see, e.g., the work-in-progress document "draft-irtf-cfrg-hash-to-curve").</small>

-<small><sup id=Note23>(23)</sup> Note that in general, hash functions carry the risk that two processes will end up with the same PRNG seed, but this risk decreases the more seeds the PRNG admits (a _collision risk_; see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+<small><sup id=Note22>(22)</sup> Besides the seed, other things are hashed that together serve as a _domain separation tag_ (see, e.g., the work-in-progress document "draft-irtf-cfrg-hash-to-curve").
+Note that in general, hash functions carry the risk that two processes will end up with the same PRNG seed, but this risk decreases the more seeds the PRNG admits (a _collision risk_; see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
 M. O'Neill (in "Developing a seed_seq Alternative", Apr.
 30, 2015) developed hash functions (`seed_seq_fe`) that are designed to avoid collisions if possible, and otherwise to reduce collision bias.
-For example, if the PRNG admits up to 128-bit seeds, an application can use `seed_seq_fe128` to hash sequentially assigned 128-bit seeds in each process without worrying about collisions.</small>
+For example, if the PRNG admits up to 128-bit seeds, an application can use `seed_seq_fe128` to hash sequentially assigned 128-bit seeds in each process without worrying about collisions.
+See also Matsumoto, M., et al., "Common defects in initialization of pseudorandom number generators", _Transactions on Modeling and Computer Simulation_ 17(4), Sep.
+2007.</small>

 <small><sup id=Note24>(24)</sup> Using the similar `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available.
 See also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom).</small>